 What is work-study?

-Work-study is a federal program that provides part-time work, on the campus you are going to attend, to help you cover college-related expenses… a pay check for you…..for working on campus job for a few or more hours a week.
-The jobs can be anything from office work to providing entertainment at sporting event halftimes!
-Students need to check the box on the FAFSA that asks, “are interested in Work-study opportunities?”.
+Work-study is a federal program that provides part-time work on the campus you are going to attend, to help you cover college-related expenses… a pay check for you…..for working on a campus job for a few or more hours a week.
+The jobs can be anything from office work to providing entertainment at sporting events and halftime shows!
+Students need to check the box on the FAFSA that asks, “are you interested in work-study opportunities?”.

 What is a student loan?

-- Direct Subsidized Loansare loans made to eligible students who demonstrate financial need.
-Interest does not accrue on the loan while you are in school attending at least half time.
+- Direct Subsidized Loans are loans made to eligible students who demonstrate financial need.
+Interest does not accrue on the loan while you are in school, attending at least half the time.
 The federal government "subsidizes" (or pays) the interest during these times.
-Additionally there are maximum amounts you can receive per school year.
+Additionally, there are maximum amounts you can receive per school year.

 - Direct PLUS Loans are loans made to parents of students to help pay for education expenses not covered by other financial aid.
-Credit check is required.
+A credit check is required.

 Those are the four types of student financial aid!